-I’m currently working with CityLibraries Townsville, helping the organisation adjust to a more agile organisational structure.
-I am a member of the library’s Planning and Business Development team and help drive discovery, development, and communications for 70 staff serving a region of 190,000 residents.
+I’m currently employed by CityLibraries Townsville’s Planning and Business Development team to help the organisation adjust to a flatter, more agile organisational structure and to help drive discovery, development, and communication for 70 staff serving a region of 190,000 residents.

 Truth is, libraries are incubators for social confidence, angel investors for the connection economy, and a collective pulse for their community’s well-being.